 - 25 ml Maple syrup

 - ¼ tsp Salt

 For the chocolate topping layer

-For the caramel layer put the dates, almond milk, maple syrup, coconut oil and salt into a pan and bring it to the boil, let it boil for 3 minutes
+- For the caramel layer put the dates, almond milk, maple syrup and coconut oil into a pan and bring it to the boil, let it boil for 3 minutes

-Take it off the heat, add the vanilla extract, then blend into a puree with a hand blender.
-Or you can let it cool and blend it with a NutriBullet.
+- Take it off the heat and add the vanilla extract.
+Blend into a puree with a hand blender - be very careful as the mixture will be very hot!
 Smooth it on top of the biscuit base and put it back into the fridge

-Put it back in the fridge overnight to set.
+- Put it back in the fridge to set.
 Once fully set, remove from the tin and cut it into squares.
-Cut gently with a knife to avoid the top from cracking
+Cut gently with a knife dipped in warm water to avoid the top from cracking

 - Store in the fridge and eat within 1 week

 If you like this, check out more of my Millionaire Shortbread recipes!

 Pin for later!